JoeyMckenzie/joeymckenzie.tech/src/content/blog/serverless-rust-with-shuttle.md

 - We've got a serverless function spun with axum bootstrapped with shuttle
 - We're handling errors according to axum convention
-- We've separated out our bits of code into logical grouped units
+- We've separated out our bits of code into logically grouped units
 - We're propagating top-level application state safely down to request handlers

 Doesn't seem like much, but we've accomplished quite a bit!
-Let's go back and add a bit of `tracing` so we can see inside the mind of our function as its processing requests.
+Let's go back and add a bit of `tracing` so we can see inside the mind of our function as it processes requests.
 Recall earlier in the expanded macro just above `main` that shuttle provides we have our application bootstrapped with `tracing` behind the scenes ready to go to start logging.
 Let's add some trace logging in a few places so we can pretty-print out to the console.
 First, let's add the `tracing` crate:

 ```bash
 cargo add tracing